videlais/snowman/2/learning/template.md

 In those cases where a value should be both interpolated (written to the passage in the current position) and HTML-escaped, the minus symbol (`-`) can be used after the opening tag, `<%`.
 This is most useful in working with functions or with values that may contain HTML.

 `<%- escapeReturnValue() %>`

+## Combining with Markdown

+Template code and Markdown styling can be used in the same passage.
+Template blocks are protected during Markdown processing, so JavaScript containing characters like `<`, `>`, `*`, `_`, or backticks is never misinterpreted as Markdown.